 8 Remote Retreats: purpose-built destinations that allow for entire companies to fly into a campus for a synchronous week.
 Likely staffed with facilitators and educators who train staff of how to maximize effectiveness.

 9 Life-Work Balance: The rise of remote will lead to people re-prioritizing what is important to them.
 Organizing your work around your life will be the first noticeable switch.
-People realizing they are more than there job will lead to a deeper purpose in other areas.
+People realizing they are more than their job will lead to a deeper purpose in other areas.

 10 Bulls1t Tasks: The need to pad out your 8 hour day will evaporate, replaced by clear tasks and responsibilities.
 Workers will do what needs to be done rather than wasting their trying to look busy with the rest of the office.